Dropkick Murphys: Hellcat years (1998–2007)

 As the band began the process of recording their third album in 2000, Rick Barton decided to quit during the recording sessions.
 In 2014, Barton discussed his departure saying "Myself and Kenny ended up hating each other.
 We've since made amends, but you know, touring in a band for four straight years... that same old story."
-With Barton gone, the band added four new members which included former Ducky Boys guitarist James Lynch, who joined shortly prior to Barton's departure, 17-year-old guitarist Marc Orrell, mandolin and tin whistle player Ryan Foltz and bagpipe player Robbie "Spicy McHaggis" Mederios, whose nickname was inspired by a McDonald's menu item while the band was on a tour in Scotland, would join the band as their new full-time bagpipe player replacing Joe Delaney, who played on their debut album, but could not tour with or commit full-time to the band.
+With Barton gone, the band added four new members which included former Ducky Boys guitarist James Lynch, who joined shortly prior to Barton's departure, 17-year-old guitarist Marc Orrell, mandolin and tin whistle player Ryan Foltz and bagpipe player Robbie "Spicy McHaggis" Medeiros, whose nickname was inspired by a McDonald's menu item while the band was on a tour in Scotland, would join the band as their new full-time bagpipe player replacing Joe Delaney, who played on their debut album, but could not tour with or commit full-time to the band.
 With a new line-up in place, the band spent the rest of 2000 recording their third album.

-Sing Loud, Sing Proud!, the band's third album, was released on February 9, 2001.
+Sing Loud, Sing Proud!, the band's third album, was released on February 6, 2001.
 The album showcased the band's developing sound and new lineup (Rick Barton was featured on three of the album's tracks) and included collaborations with Pogues frontman Shane MacGowan and Cock Sparrer's Colin McFaull.
 The album would feature the singles and music videos for "The Spicy McHaggis Jig", "The Gauntlet" and a cover of "The Wild Rover" and featured the Boston College fight song, "For Boston", which would go on to become one of the band's most performed show openers.
 The band embarked on one of their biggest tours at the time.
 In 2002, the band recorded three shows at the Avalon Ballroom during St. Patricks Day weekend, a weekend performance of shows in their hometown of Boston that would become an annual and must see event for the band and their fans.
 The result of the recording was the band's first live album, Live on St. Patrick's Day from Boston, MA which was released in September 2002.

 In 2002, former lead singer Mike McColgan formed the band Street Dogs.
 The first incarnation of the line-up would also feature Jeff Erna, the original drummer for the Dropkick Murphys.
 The band released their debut album, Savin Hill, in 2003.
 The song "Stand Up" featured guest appearances by Ken Casey and Al Barr.
 Casey was originally asked to produce the album; however, he was too busy with the Dropkick Murphys.